To get rid of some of the confusion we came up with a list of our four most essential tips when it comes to buying CBD products.

 Since then the Full Spectrum Extract is acknowledged as the healthiest and most potent CBD extract, 100% legal and organic grown.
 Unluckily the market reacted in a way which was not in the favour for the consumer.
 Nowadays low-quality extractions are blended with isolate to create a high CBD ‘full spectrum’ product, but they do not contain any significant amount of a full cannabinoid profile.
 It is also likely to find cheaper, low cannabinoid-profile extracts on the market with an overall profile of around 10–25% as well, but those products are not using proper extraction methods to get the best out of the raw hemp material.
 CBDoken as an example offers a supercritical co2 extract with a CBD content above 55% and a total profile over 75%.
 Organic, vegan and grown in Europe.

 There should be no compromises when it comes to quality.
-This begins by selecting local, European-certified seeds.
-Because PharmaHemp has plenty of experience, they chose the perfect strain for certain formulations with the proper CBD percentage and cannabinoid ratio.
-Then they place the precious seeds into carefully selected, fertile soil.
+This begins with the selection of local, European certified seed.
+So you should take your time to select the perfect strain for certain formulations with the right CBD percentage and cannabinoid ratio.
 For this task, they revived some traditional European hemp-growing farms in Slovenia and Croatia.
 Their environmental awareness and natural resources give them an advantage in producing all-natural raw hemp free of pesticides, herbicides, fungicides and heavy metals.

 It may not require much text to explain this testing method: have a look at the colour of the product.
 If it is greenish, it has much chlorophyll left in the extract.
 If the extract looks like golden-amber honey, you are on the right track.
 Most of the time you will find some brownish product, which is usually a blend of low-quality extract with CBD isolate.
 Different extraction methods result in different quality, not only affecting the cannabinoid profile.
 It is about the right temperature, the correct pressure and the right timing to get the best product out of the EU certified raw material when using supercritical co2 extraction.
 It is recommended to have a look at the source of the raw material as well.
 EU certified hemp with bio certification is a good start.